dimitri-nicolo/calico/v2.6/security/aws-security-group-integration/index.md

 ---

+> Note: AWS security group integration is currently only supported when using the manual and helm installation paths.
+{: .alert .alert-info}

 {{site.prodname}} integrates AWS security groups and network policy, enforcing granular access control between Kubernetes pods and AWS VPC resources.